Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 ```

 #### Mac
 Just like Windows and other Linux repos, there is a similar package manager for Mac OS X, Homebrew, We will utilize that to install the prequsites.
 You will likley need to allow unauthenticated applications in the Mac OS X Security Settings, there are reports that Mac OS X Mojave will require some additional work to get running correctly.
-You do NOT have to use these scripts to get the pre-requisites on your Mac, it is recommened.
+You do NOT have to use these scripts to get the pre-requisites on your Mac, it is recommened, you simply need to make sure you have the 3 applications installed on your Mac.

 ```shell
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"